fareschokri/ml-framework/README.md

 - **Load Model**: Load a pre-trained tokenizer model from a binary file.
 - **Process File**: Tokenize entries from an input file and save the results to an output file.
 - **Process Text**: Tokenize a given text.

+### Name Finder
+- **Train Model**: Train a name finder model using a training data file.
+- **Load Model**: Load a pre-trained name finder model from a binary file.
+- **Process File**: Detect named entities from an input file and save the results to an output file.
+- **Process Text**: Detect named entities for a given text.

 ## Usage